histogramo/dice-model-zoo/README.md

 - `five`
 - `six`

-For Cities and Knights, the red die has special meaning.
-There is also a special "boat" die for events:
+For Cities and Knights, [Histogramo](https://www.histogramo.com) can distinguish red die and also the special "boat" die used for events:

 - `red_one`
 - `red_two`